 Who grows Better Cotton?

-OLAM became BCI’s Implementing Partner in Mozambique working with farmers to produce the country’s first Better Cotton harvest in 2013, with 2014’s harvest scaling up across more regions with Implementing Partners including SANAM and SAN-JFS coming on board and Mocotex during harvest 2015.
-Implementing Partners have limited financial resources to promote Better Cotton in Mozambique, so BCI and IAM are working together to develop fundraising strategies for capacity building, to help secure the future of Better Cotton production in Mozambique.
+OLAM became BCI’s Implementing Partner in Mozambique, working with farmers to produce the country’s first Better Cotton harvest in 2013.
+The 2014 harvest significantly scaled up across more regions with Implementing Partners including SANAM and SAN-JFS coming on board, along with Mocotex’s participation later on in the 2015 harvest.
+With Implementing Partners having limited financial resources to promote Better Cotton in Mozambique, BCI and IAM are working together to develop fundraising strategies for capacity building to help secure the future of Better Cotton production in Mozambique.

 When is cotton grown in Mozambique?